Tayotas con Huevos (Chayote with Eggs) is a delicious recipe that will make a healthy substitute to meat in your Dominican meal.

 - Heat a tablespoon of oil over medium heat.

-- Cook and stir the onions until they are transparent.
+- Cook and stir the onions until they are translucent.

 - Add the pepper, tomatoes, and garlic.
 Cook and stir for half a minute.

-- Add the christophines, simmer over very low heat until everything is heated through.
+- Add the chayotes, simmer over very low heat until everything is heated through.

 - Add the eggs and cook and stir until eggs set.